supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Execution Cycle.md

 Program execution halts only if the machine is turned off some sort of unrecoverable error occurs, or a program instruction that halts the computer is encountered.

 CPU breaks the fetch-decode-execute cycle on executing HALT instruction.
-Halt instruction is one of the [[Instruction Type#Transfer of Control Instructions|jump instructions]]. **Halting simply stops the clock**.
+Halt instruction is one of the [[Instruction Type#Transfer of Control Instructions|jump instructions]]. **Halting simply stops the clock** i.e. stops the program execution.

-When program execution is halted (HALT instruction is executed), the PC contains the address of the next instruction of HALT instruction.
+When program execution is halted (HALT instruction is executed), the PC contains the address of the next instruction following the HALT instruction.
 So when an interrupt is used to resume execution after a HALT instruction, PC points to the next instruction to be executed.

 Some CPU's have a special flag called as **Run flag**.
 When run flag is set, the computer is running, and when the flag is reset, the computers is halted.